Wolfenswan/zbc-zoterobulkcompression/Readme.md

 * -n[o]b[ackup]: Script will **not** create a backup for each pdf
 * -d[ryrun]: Script will only list all pdfs it found, without any actual compression
 * -max: all files with a kb-size > max will be compressed | default: 5000

+## Ignoring files
+* To ignore a specific PDF add a file named `.zbc.ignore` to it's directory.
+* To ignore specific compression levels for a pdf, add `.zbc.p0-compressed` to it's directory, with 0 being any number from 0 to 4.
+This compression level and any lower level won't be applied. **Note** ZBC also adds this file automatically after a successful run.

 ## Credits/Thanks
 * Sylvain Carlioz for [pdfc](https://github.com/theeko74/pdfc).